-- The first aid equipment is appropriately located. - The named First Aider monitors stock levels in first aid kits and ensures maintenance and replenishment is managed. - Procedure for disposal of clinical waste, including incontinence and sanitary waste is satisfactory. - Records are kept of who is trained, and when their certificates expire.
+- The first aid equipment is appropriately located. - ❖ The named First Aider monitors stock levels in first aid kits and ensures maintenance and replenishment is managed. - Procedure for disposal of clinical waste, including incontinence and sanitary waste is satisfactory. - \ Records are kept of who is trained, and when their certificates expire.
 The whole school staff are adequately briefed about the school's first aid provisions.
-The list of trained first aiders is displayed. - Injury reports are completed and any incidents investigated. - First aid arrangements for visits and trips are well established.
+The list of trained first aiders is displayed. - The schools have staff who are paediatric first aid trained. - ❖ Injury reports are completed and any incidents investigated. - First aid arrangements for visits and trips are well established.